Huntsville metropolitan area: Places

 Below is the population of the Huntsville metropolitan area since the first time it was recorded in the 1810 United States census; as of the 2020 United States census, the Huntsville metropolitan area had 491,723 people.
+The 1810 census only includes Madison County as Madison County formed in 1808 while Limestone County formed in 1819.
+From the 1820 census afterwards, both counties are included in the demographics.